 Include your Student Accommodation Facilitator on the email if you like.

-RU Noted Peer Note-taking is an enhanced service provided by AAS.
+Peer Note-Taking is an enhanced service provided by AAS.
 If it is on your accommodation plan, you are encouraged to access it for courses in which you may find peer notes a positive reinforcement of your learning.
 Peer notes are generally offered for traditional, lecture-style courses only.
 They are not usually provided for discussion based tutorials, experiential courses, maker/studio classes, labs, or online learning.

-- Access the AAS Student Portal and select "RU Noted".
+- Access the AAS Student Portal and select "Peer Note-Taking".

 - Follow the prompts to request notes for relevant lecture courses.